 To change the text, the sponsors must file an application addendum with the Lieutenant Governor’s Office that contains the sponsors’ notarized signatures and the new text of the law.
 Sponsors must file this addendum before 5:00 pm within 14 days after the day on which the seventh public hearing was held.

 If the sponsors file an addendum, the Lieutenant Governor’s Office will provide a copy to LFA within three business days.
 LFA will then prepare a new initial fiscal impact estimate within 25 calendar days.
 State law does not require sponsors to hold more public hearings after revising the text of the law.

 Step 7: Compile and Print Petition Packets (Utah Code 20A-7-204)

-Approximately three business days after completing the public hearings and/or obtaining an updated initial fiscal impact estimate (refer to Step 5), the Lieutenant Governor’s Office will provide a petition packet template to the sponsors.
+Three business days after completing the public hearings and the Lieutenant Governor’s Office receiving video, audio, or comprehensive meeting minutes of the public and obtaining an updated initial fiscal impact estimate (refer to Step 5), the Lieutenant Governor’s Office will provide a petition packet template to the sponsors.
 Sponsors are responsible for printing and binding petition packets.
 Each packet must contain the following pages in the order listed below: